-Contents: Subject of the course are the methods of a quantitative management of market risks, credit risks and operational risks.
+Subject of the course are the methods of a quantitative management of market risks and credit risks as well as of risk based performance management.

-Learning outcomes: After a successful completion of the course participants will be able to quantify markets risks, credit risks and operational risks.
+After a successful completion of the course participants will be able to quantify markets risks and credit risks.
 They are familiar with methods of calculating the value at risk of individual financial positions and portfolios of financial instruments, especially the delta-normal-method.
 They have a knowledge of the notion of credit value at risk and the most important credit risk models.
+They understand the concept of risk based performance management as well as methods of capital allocation.